charmbracelet/huh/README.md

 )
 ```

-Huh allows you to define a form with multiple groups to separate field forms
+`huh` allows you to define a form with multiple groups to separate field forms
 into pages.

-We'll define three groups:

-1. Gather what taco shell and base the customer wants.
-2. Gather which taco toppings the customer wants.
-3. Gather the customer's name and any special instructions.
+We will set up a form with three groups for the customer to fill
+out.

 ```go
 form := huh.NewForm(